Zentiph/Zentiph/README.md

 <h2 align="center">🙋 About Me</h2>

-I love building projects.
-I started coding in my junior year of high school, when I first learned HTML.
-From there, I learned Python and Lua/Luau my senior year, and then Java, C, CSS, and a tiny bit of JS at RIT.
-I've also tinkered with React and TypeScript, although I'm still fairly new.
+My language of choice is Python, and I've been coding in it for about 3 years now.
+However, I also enjoy Java, C, Typescript, and React, although I'm still farily new to the last two.
+I have an interest in backend development/developer tools, as well as software enginerring, quality assurance, and general computer science principles.

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=zentiph&style=flat-square&color=6c0ffe&logo=github" alt="profile view count">